 We have an assembly at the same time every day when the whole school gathers together for worship.

 Every half term we are learning about a different Christian value and how we can display it every day.
-The current value being explored this half term is Justice.
+The current value being explored this half term is Peace.
 For ideas on how to develop this value further at home please download the Values Sheet at the bottom of the page.

 The three Christian values that we feel under pin everything we do at St Mary’s are Hope, Creativity and Perseverance.

 Our school uniform proudly displays the fact that we are “Learning with Hope.”
 Rev Sian Yates is a regular visitor into school, often leading worship and catching up with the staff and children.
 Our children regularly appear on the Penlee Cluster website and often contribute to the Penlee on-line e-waves shouts.

 We follow the Cornwall Agreed Syllabus for Religious Education where 60% of the curriculum time is spent on Christianity, 40% of the time on the other key religions in Britain.
 At Key Stage One we learn about Hinduism whilst at Key Stage Two we learn about Islam, Judaism, Sikhism and Hinduism.